The Algorithm That Makes Preschoolers Obsessed With YouTube Kids

 Young kids are also just predisposed to becoming obsessive about relatively narrow interests.
 (Elephants!
 Trains!
 The moon!
 Ice cream!)
 Around the 18-month mark, many toddlers develop “extremely intense interests,” says Georgene Troseth, an associate professor of psychology at Vanderbilt University.
 Which is part of why kids using apps like YouTube Kids often select videos that portray familiar concepts—ones that feature a cartoon character or topic they’re already drawn to.
 This presents a research challenge, however.
 If kids are just tapping a thumbnail of a video because they recognize it, it’s hard to say how much they’re learning—or how different the app environment really is from other forms of play.

 Even the surprise-egg craze isn’t really novel, says Rachel Barr, a developmental psychologist at Georgetown.
-“They are relatively fast paced and they include something that young children really like: things being enclosed and unwrapped,” she told me.
+“They are relatively fast-paced and they include something that young children really like: things being enclosed and unwrapped,” she told me.
 “I have not tested it, but it seems unlikely that children are learning from these videos since they are not clearly constructed.”

 “Interactivity is not always a good thing,” she added.